Yasha09/next-stack/README.md

 ## Description

 This is a RESTful API service for managing a simple e-commerce system developed in Node.js with TypeScript, structured using the principles of Clean Architecture.
 It manages products and orders with JWT-based authentication.
+Also include socket.io for real-time communication.

 ## Environment Setup